Classifying spaces of infinity-sheaves: Introduction

 These statements may be regarded as analogues of the $h$-principle, where the usual relation of \emph{isotopy} is replaced by that of \emph{concordance}.
 Here we have in mind the strand of the $h$-principle that gives conditions (e.g., microflexibility) which guarantee that an isotopy invariant functor (e.g., a sheaf) is an $\infty$-sheaf.
 The relation of concordance is more severe than that of isotopy, and this explains why the hypotheses are less restrictive than those of typical $h$-principles, e.g., there are no dimension restrictions, open versus closed manifolds, etc.

 Just as with the $h$-principle, the key step in our proof involves verifying certain fibration properties.
 As such, a significant part of the paper is a study of weak lifting properties for maps of simplicial spaces.
 We introduce the notion of \emph{weak Kan fibration} of simplicial spaces and simplicial sets.
-A crucial result shows that weak Kan fibrations are realization fibrations (see Definition~\ref{defn:realfib} and Theorem~\ref{thm:wkanmain}); this implies that geometric realization is stable under homotopy pullback along weak Kan fibrations.
+A crucial result shows that weak Kan fibrations are realization fibrations (see \cref{defn:realfib} and \cref{thm:wkanmain}); this implies that geometric realization is stable under homotopy pullback along weak Kan fibrations.

+We emphasize that these results---and hence \cref{sheafthm}---do not follow from formal considerations.
+There are simple counterexamples in the category of schemes as in the $\A^1$-homotopy theory of Morel--Voevodsky~\cite[\S 3, Example 2.7]{Morel.Voevodsky}.
 The $\infty$-sheaf property is a homotopy limit condition whereas $\sB$ involves geometric realization, a homotopy colimit.
 Commuting these is a subtle issue.
-This is where we use the weak Kan property to prove Theorem~\ref{sheafthm}.
-Verifying that $\sB F$ is weak Kan and certain restriction maps are weak Kan fibrations follows from a geometric argument (see Lemma~\ref{lem:relhorninc}).
-We emphasize that these results---and hence Theorem~\ref{sheafthm}---do not follow from formal considerations.
-There are simple counterexamples in the category of schemes as in Morel--Voevodsky~\cite[\S 3, Example 2.7]{MorVoe}.
+This is where we use the weak Kan property to prove \cref{sheafthm}.
+The verification that $\sB F$ is weak Kan and certain restriction maps are weak Kan fibrations follows from a geometric argument about smooth maps (\cref{lem:relhorninc}).
+We also rely on the existence of partitions of unity.

-Our main results improve on prior work of others.
-The $\pi_0$-statement of Theorem~\ref{mainthm} is due to Madsen--Weiss~\cite[Appendix~A]{MW} when $F$ is a sheaf of \emph{sets} (or of discrete categories).
-Improving Madsen-Weiss' result from $\pi_0$ to $\pi_n$ is not a great achievement.
-Improving their result from sheaves of \emph{sets} to sheaves of \emph{spaces} requires new ideas and is our main contribution.
-Bunke--Nikolaus--V\"olkl~\cite[\S7]{BNV} have proved a version of Theorem~\ref{mainthm} for $\infty$-sheaves on compact manifolds with values in \emph{spectra}.
-From the point of view of Theorem~\ref{sheafthm}, this case is essentially formal since in a stable setting homotopy pullbacks squares are homotopy pushouts squares, and so (for finite covers) the problem of commuting homotopy pullbacks with geometric realization disappears.
-Finally, unlike Madsen-Weiss' approach, our arguments apply in the topological or PL category too: Theorem \ref{mainthm} remains true if we consider topological or PL manifolds instead of smooth manifolds.
-In fact, our arguments simplify significantly in those cases (see \S \ref{sec:weakKanconc} for explanations).
+Our main results improve on prior work of others, although the techniques we use differ.
+The $\pi_0$-statement of \cref{mainthm} is due to Madsen--Weiss~\cite[Appendix~A]{Madsen.Weiss} when $F$ is a sheaf of \emph{sets} (or of discrete categories).
+Although our theorem does extend the result of Madsen--Weiss from $\pi_0$ to $\pi_n$ in the case of sheaves of sets, the main objective of our work is to extend it from sheaves of sets to $\infty$-sheaves of spaces.
+The argument of Madsen--Weiss shares some features with ours (in that certain locally constancy conditions along simplices of a triangulation are enforced), but does not extend to $\infty$-sheaves.
+Moreover, unlike theirs, our arguments apply in the topological or PL category too: \cref{mainthm} remains true if we consider topological or PL manifolds instead of smooth manifolds.
+In fact, our arguments simplify significantly in those cases (see \cref{sec:weakKanconc} for explanations).